bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-03-16-newsletter.md

       Script and tapscript, providing some of the same benefits of a fresh start as the previously proposed [Simplicity][topic simplicity] language.
 Towns suggests that his
-      alternative---"Binary Tree Coded Lisp" or "btc-lisp"---would be easier to understand and use than Simplicity, although perhaps it would be harder to formally validate.
+      alternative---"Binary Tree Coded Script" or "btc-script"---would be easier to understand and use than Simplicity, although perhaps it would be harder to formally validate.